‘Asia is not going to be civilized after the methods of the West. There is too much Asia and she is too old.’ – Rudyard Kipling

 The mosque itself was built in 1656 by Emperor Shah Jahan and stands proudly on a natural rocky outcrop atop a flight of sandstone steps that lead to some imposing entrance arches.
 As we approached the entrance beggars mingled with shoe minders amongst the steps and around the various gateways.
 Here we would need to leave our shoes out in the sun before entering the sacred areas and inner sanctum of the mosque.

-The trouble with sandstone is that it seems to attract heat and when the temperature is well over 100 degrees the last thing you need as a lily white Englishman fresh off the boat, (or in our case flight), is to be walking around barefoot in the 300ft square expanse of courtyard which characterises the structure.
+The trouble with sandstone is that it seems to attract heat and when the temperature is well over 100 degrees the last thing you need as a lily white Englishman fresh off the boat, (or in our case flight), is to be walking around barefoot in the 300ft square expanse of courtyard.
 So to much amusement of the locals we hopped around in funny looking overshoes and sarongs which were much more ‘It aint half hot Mum‘ than uber cool ‘David Beckhamesque‘ fashion statements.

 Feeling we had given enough laughter to the local community it was time to press on to our next destination Mahatma Gandhi’s memorial the Raj Ghat.
 Here situated in landscaped gardens is a black marble platform which marks the spot of Gandhi’s cremation on 31 January 1948.
 It is flanked by an eternal flame which burns perpetually beside the memorial.
-The whole place had beautifully manicured lawns and privet hedges but I could not help but feel it all felt a tad like a set from a Teletubbies episode as it was all too perfect by far, and being situated in a city that is totally chaotic it just felt…, well, idiosyncratic really.
+The whole place had beautifully manicured lawns and privet hedges but I could not help but feel it all felt a tad out of place as it was all too perfect by far, and being situated in a city that is totally chaotic it just felt…, well, idiosyncratic really.

 A fitting footnote maybe to Britain’s once deluded belief that it could tame the vast sub-continent using a few civil servants and well placed lackeys.